-- (a) As recommended in the 'RTAC Technical Bulletin 11 Use of Adjuvants in ART' (November 2019) to provide patient access to a list of all adjuvant therapies offered by the ART provider, an ART provider must provide the Authority with a list of all adjuvant therapies offered by that ART provider or doctors who carry out treatment procedures on the ART provider's behalf by 1 August annually. - (b) The Authority considers adjuvant therapies to be interventions offered in addition to recognised standard ART or AI which are claimed to improve fertility and/or reproductive outcomes.
-For example, use of prednisolone should be reported as an adjuvant, but vitamins or acupuncture is not considered by the Authority to be reportable - (c) An ART provider must notify the Authority of a new treatment procedure, treatment for infertility or research which: - i) is proposed to be used in the course of a program of treatment by the ART provider or by a doctor carrying out treatment procedures on the ART provider's behalf; and - ii) could have a significant impact on the practice of ART or AI and/or is not in routine clinical use. - This notification must be made at least 30 days prior to the commencement of the new treatment, development or research to enable the Authority to report to the Minister in accordance with section 100(2)(c) of the Act and perform its monitoring and public education functions under section 100(1)(b) and (d) of the Act. - (d) By 1 August each year, an ART provider must report to the Authority of other developments which, in its opinion, will significantly impact the practice of ART or AI and/or are not in routine clinical use.
+- (a) An ART provider must provide the Authority with a list of all adjuvant therapies offered by that ART provider or doctors who carry out treatment procedures on the ART provider's behalf by 1 August annually.
+It is also expected that they will provide patients access to this list as recommended in the RTAC Technical Bulletin 11 Use of Adjuvants in ART (November 2019) - i) The Authority considers adjuvants to be a therapy undertaken in addition to recognised standard ART treatment regimens.
+Adjuvants tend to be:

+- 1) Treatments which are purported to improve outcomes, but for which there may be little or no supportive evidence. - 2) Treatments for which extra cost is charged. - 3) Treatments from which there may be known or unknown side effects and other harms. - (b) An ART provider must notify the Authority of a new treatment procedure, treatment for infertility or research which: - i) is proposed to be used in the course of a program of treatment by the ART provider or by a doctor carrying out treatment procedures on the ART provider's behalf; and - ii) could have a significant impact on the practice of ART or Al and/or is not in routine clinical use. - (c) With reference to 2.3.4(b), the notification must: - be made at least 25 business days prior to the commencement of the new treatment, development or research to enable the Authority to report to the Minister in accordance with section 100(2)(c) of the Act and perform its monitoring and public education functions under section 100(1)(b) and (d) of the Act; and - ii) for a new treatment procedure, include the following: - 1) the proposed and/or actual commencement date of the new treatment procedure - any information fact sheets or other written material to be provided to prospective patients regarding the new treatment procedure - 3) proposed consent forms - 4) the cost arrangement for the new treatment procedure, including eligibility for any Medicare rebates - 5) the screening process to determine patient suitability/eligibility for the new treatment procedure - 6) the frequency, number of treatment cycles, and care arrangements that will be recommended and/or available to eligible patients - how the effectiveness and safety of the new treatment procedure will be tracked, recorded, and reported to the Authority - 8) information about how the treatment procedure will be performed and where (e.g. if the procedure requires general anaesthetic, is an in-patient procedure, etc) - 9) proposed information to be published by the clinic regarding the new treatment procedure accessible to the public on its website or elsewhere - 10) any other information or documentation that the Authority may request - (d) By 1 August of each year, an ART provider must report to the Authority of other developments which, in its opinion, will significantly impact the practice of ART or Al and/or are not in routine clinical use.